-A structure fire can be devastating not only for the owner of the building, but for those who rely on it for work or shelter.
+A structure fire can be devastating not only for the owner of the building, but also for those who rely on it for work or shelter.
 Aside from immediate damage from the fire, smoke and charring damage can affect surfaces that may have otherwise survived the disaster.
-Let the dry ice blasting experts at Co2ldtech help you make the restoration process that much easier.
+Let the dry ice blasting experts at Blackwell’s Inc. help you make the restoration process that much easier.

 Smoke and Fire Damage

-Wood, Brick, Rock and other surfaces that suffered smoke damage and light charring can be scrubbed using CO2 Blasting without the messy residue associated with other cleaning methods.
+Wood, brick, rock and other surfaces that suffered smoke damage and light charring can be scrubbed using CO2 Blasting without the messy residue associated with other cleaning methods.
 Pressure washing with water, for example, can cause electrical components to get wet, saturate insulation and wood structures, corrode metal, and leave excess water that has to be removed.
-Likewise, sand blasting leaves behind abrasive grit particles that can damage electrical equipment and contaminates the area with silica dust.
+Likewise, sand blasting leaves behind abrasive grit particles that can damage electrical equipment and contaminate the area with silica dust.
 Alternatively, the only cleanup required after using dry ice blasting is the removal of the charred materials and particulates.

 Snack food processing lines and cooking surfaces all clean quickly and easily with dry ice blasting.
-Labelers, glue assembly areas, Bag-in-Box formers, conveyors, de-nesters, and palletizers can be cleaned weekly or monthly with dry ice blasting.
+Labelers, glue assembly areas, bag-in-box formers, conveyors, de-nesters, and palletizers can be cleaned weekly or monthly with dry ice blasting in Georgia and Florida.

 Industrial silos store many different food materials.
 Periodic cleaning removes old residues to help prevent contamination of new materials.
 CO2 blasting also removes the buildup of old residue inside that reduces the volume of the product the filled silo will hold.
 Because dry ice blasting is a dry cleaning process, silos containing flour or sugar can be cleaned without creating a wet accumulation of residue that’s difficult to remove from the site.